The 1st Epistle of Peter

 Being holy is to not defile yourself with sin.
 The entire eleventh chapter of Leviticus contains our Father’s food laws, telling us what we can and cannot eat because some of the animals and critters that he created can make you sick if you eat them.

 One example is the puffer fish.
-It’s called that because it has a bladder inside that it can fill with air thus blowing itself much like you would a balloon.
+It’s called that because it has a bladder inside that it can fill with air thus blowing itself up, much like you would a balloon.
 It’s a self-defense mechanism, most times making itself too large for some predator to eat.

 But it’s also very, very poisonous.
 The Japanese culture enjoys eating this fish but unless prepared properly, it will kill you real quick.
 Why would anyone want to eat something that could potentially kill them?